 Dixon has coached at the collegiate level since 2000 and, prior to his stops at Idaho State and Lamar, was an assistant coach at Pima (Ariz.)
 Community College, Glendale (Ariz.)
 Community College, Arizona State University, South Mountain (Ariz.)
 Community College and Grand Canyon (Ariz.)
 University.
 At Grand Canyon, Dixon recruited and coached Samantha Murphy, the NCAA Division II National Player of the Year in 2011.

 Dixon has a Master of Education in Special Education degree from Grand Canyon (Ariz.)
 University

 Amy Briggs-Graduate Assistant

-Amy Briggs enters her first season as assistant coach for the Missouri Valley College women's basketball team where she will handle all administrative duties and is the head coach of the junior varsity program.
+Amy Briggs enters her second season as assistant coach for the Missouri Valley College women's basketball team where she will handle all administrative duties and is the head coach of the junior varsity program.

 Briggs was standout player for Truman State from 2012-2014 with a scoring average of 13 points.
 Briggs also played at Johnson County Community College where she was a WBCA All-American her sophomore year.

 This is her first collegiate coaching position but she brings a wealth of basketball knowledge and youthful energy to the Viking basketball program.